alexdevero/alex-devero-blog/__drafts__/draft--async-await.md

 ### Await and promise.then()

 Notice one thing on the example above.
 You are creating a promise that resolves after 0.5s.
 Next, you are using `await` to invoke this promise, the `messagePromise`.
-At the same time you are assigning the resolved promise to a variable `messageResult`.
+At the same time, you are assigning the resolved promise to a variable `messageResult`.
 After that, you are logging the value of that variable.

 There is one thing missing, one thing that should be there and it is not.
 This thing that is missing is the `then()` function.
 This function is supposed to get the value from the returned promise.
 Yet, the code still works.
 When you invoke the `myAsyncFunction()` function you will still see the message logged in console.